bhartiy/learnsellacious/pages/02.installuninstall/08.updating-sellacious/docs.md

 2. From Joomla

 **1. To update sellacious manually, follow below steps:**
-1. Go to https://www.sellacious.com/p/core/sellacious and download core and extended package of latest version of sellacious or you can also find both of these packages in the UNZIP_FIRST in the _Install In Joomla_ folder.
+1. Go to https://www.sellacious.com/p/core/sellacious and download core and extended package of latest version of sellacious.

 ![](Screenshot%202020-05-22%20at%2012.48.06%20PM.png)